-- b.
-In cases where the investigator preliminarily determines a policy violation(s) occurred, an explanation of how the proposed sanction will be determined, including that each party will have an opportunity to provide input on sanctions through a meeting with OAISC and/or written statement (see Section V of Appendix E); - c.
-A statement that if either party contests the investigator's preliminary determinations as to policy violation(s), or is presumed to contest, there will be a fact-finding hearing to determine whether the SVSH Policy or other University policies have been violated, after which OAISC will determine any sanctions; - d.
-An explanation of the procedures and timeline for contesting the preliminary determination (see Section VI of Appendix E); - e.
+- 1. Upon completion of the Title IX Investigation, the Title IX Officer will provide to the Complainant and the Respondent (a) written notice of the factual findings and preliminary determinations, and (b) the investigation report.
+The investigation report may be redacted to protect privacy.
+The Title IX Officer will provide Student Conduct with the written notice and an unredacted copy of the investigation report. - 2.
+The notice of the factual findings and preliminary determinations will include the following: - a.
+A summary statement of the factual findings and preliminary determinations regarding whether the SVSH Policy or other student conduct policies have been violated; - In cases where the investigator preliminarily determines a policy violation(s) occurred, an explanation of how the proposed sanction will be determined, including that each party will have an opportunity to provide input on sanctions through a meeting with Student Conduct and/or written statement (see Section V); - c.
+A statement that if either party contests the investigator's preliminary determinations as to policy violation(s), or is presumed to contest, there will be a factfinding hearing to determine whether the SVSH Policy or other student conduct policies have been violated, after which Student Conductwill determine any sanctions; - d.
+An explanation of the procedures and timeline for contesting the preliminary determination (see Section VI); - e.
 A statement that if neither party contests the preliminary determination, they still will have the right to appeal the sanction, if any; - f.
 An admonition against Retaliation; and - g.
 An explanation of any interim measures that will remain in place. - H. Access to Certain Investigation Records.
-After issuance of the investigator's written report, the investigation file, consisting of the investigation report and exhibits (as documented in the investigation report), will be retained by the Title IX Office/OEOD (consistent with University retention practices) and made available to the parties for inspection upon request.
+After issuance of the investigator's written report, the investigation file, consisting of the investigation report and any evidence deemed relevant by the investigator (as documented in the investigation report), must be retained by the Title IX Officer and made available to the parties for inspection upon request.
 It may be redacted to protect privacy. - V. PROPOSED SANCTION (STAGE TWO) In cases where the investigator preliminarily determines a policy violation occurred: - A. Party Input.
-Either party may schedule a meeting with and/or submit a written statement to OAISC to provide input on sanctions.
-A party intending to do so will, within three (3) business days of receiving the notice of preliminary determination, either contact OAISC to schedule the meeting or submit the written statement to that office. - B. OAISC Proposed Sanction.
-OAISC will review the report, the evidence deemed relevant by the investigator as documented in the report, the preliminary determinations, respondent's prior conduct record, any comment on sanctions from the parties (received either in person or in writing), and any other information relevant to the factors described in Section IX of Appendix E, and will determine a proposed sanction.
-OAISC will propose a sanction in all cases where there is a preliminary determination that the policy was violated, regardless of whether the preliminary determination is contested. - C. Notification.
-OAISC will notify the parties of the proposed sanction and supporting rationale within fifteen (15) business days of the notice of investigative findings and preliminary determination. - D. Student Conduct Meeting.
-When possible, a party's meeting with OASIC to provide input on sanctions will be combined with the meeting contemplated in Section VI.A of Appendix E.
+Either party may schedule a meeting with or submit a written statement to Student Conduct to provide input on sanctions.
+A party intending to do so will, within three days of receiving the notice of preliminary determination, either contact Student Conduct to schedule the meeting or submit the written statement to that office.

+- B. Student Conduct Proposal.
+Student Conduct will review the report, the evidence deemed relevant by the investigator as documented in the report, the preliminary determinations, respondent's prior conduct record, any comment on sanctions from the parties (received either in person or in writing), and any other information relevant to the factors described in Section IX, and will determine a proposed sanction.
+Student Conduct will propose a sanction in all cases where there is a preliminary determination that the policy was violated, regardless of whether the preliminary determination is contested. - C. Notification.
+Student Conduct will notify the parties of the proposed sanction and supporting rationale within 15 business days of the notice of investigative findings and preliminary determination. - D. Student Conduct Meeting.
+When possible, a party's meeting with Student Conduct to provide input on sanctions will be combined with the meeting contemplated in Section VI.A.

 VI.
-VI.
 OPPORTUNITY TO CONTEST THE PRELIMINARY DETERMINATION (STAGE THREE)

-If either party contests the investigator's preliminary determinations as to whether or not the policy was violated, there will be a fact-finding hearing to determine whether the SVSH Policy or other University policies have been violated, after which OAISC will determine any sanctions.
+If either party contests the investigator's preliminary determinations as to whether or not the policy was violated, there will be a factfinding hearing to determine whether the SVSH Policy or other student conduct policies have been violated, after which Student Conduct will determine any sanctions.